 - Add in your ice ball.

-- Add your two ounces of fine bourbon.
+- Add your two ounces of fine bourbon or rye.
 (Why in this order?
 If you drop the ice ball after you add the bourbon, you’ll end up losing half your bourbon to the counter.)

 - This is the tricky part.
 Take your long spoon or chopstick and stir in one direction.
 That is sufficient to mix up the cocktail, not water it down with too much ice, and not spill anything on your counter.